FlorianVal/FlorianVal/README.md

 <center>I specialize in computer vision and deep learning.
-I am currently a PhD student at the Gustave Eiffel University in France.
+I am currently a PhD student at Gustave Eiffel University in France.
 </center>

 <div align="center">